-This document provides information relating to call options on certain commodity futures contracts which have been listed by one of Chicago Mercantile Exchange, Inc ("CME"), The Board of Trade of the City of Chicago, Inc ("CBOT"), Commodity Exchange, Inc ("COMEX") or New York Mercantile Exchange, Inc ("NYMEX").
-CME, CBOT, COMEX and NYMEX are referred to below as the "Exchange".
-CME, CBOT, COMEX and NYMEX are Designated Contract Markets based in the USA, and are subsidiaries of CME Group.
-CME, CBOT, COMEX and NYMEX are regulated by the Commodity Futures Trading Commission.
+This document provides information relating to certain agricultural futures contracts which have been listed by either Chicago Mercantile Exchange, Inc ("CME") or The Board of Trade of the City of Chicago, Inc ("CBOT").
+CME and CBOT are referred to below as the "Exchange".
+CME and CBOT are Designated Contract Markets based in the USA, and are subsidiaries of CME Group.
+CME and CBOT are regulated by the Commodity Futures Trading Commission.

 Details of the specific products which are covered by this document can be found on the CME Group website at www.cmegroup.com/priipskids.
 Call +1 312 930 1000 for more information.
 This document is dated 1 January 2025.